- Find an office

 PERSONAL FINANCE AND SAVINGS

 As the demand for electric cars increases and there are more affordable offerings, it’s a good time to understand tax credits and rebates available for you and your family.
-Read more to find out about the electric vehicle tax breaks, what eligibility criteria are, and potential savings for electric vehicle owners.
+Read more to find out about the electric vehicle tax breaks, eligibility criteria, and potential savings for electric vehicle owners.

 What is the electric vehicle (EV) tax credit?

 The credit is for up to $7,500 if you buy a new, qualified plug-in EV or fuel cell electric vehicle (FCV).
-And used electric car owners may qualify for up to $4,000 in tax breaks as of 2023.
+And preowned (used) electric car owners may qualify for up to $4,000 in a tax break.
 We will go into more detail on what qualifies below.

 Who qualifies for the EV tax credit?